Bolivian Opposition Will Privatize Gas Reserves, Minister Warns

 Evo Gives Free Modern Farming Equipment to Bolivian Campesinos

-The Ministers warnings come after opposition candidates Carlos Mesa and Victor Hugo Cardenas criticized YPFB, accusing it of inefficiency.
-Mesa said “No more industrialization in half measures, without enough capital or technology, no more populism with YPFB”
+The minister's warnings come after opposition candidates Carlos Mesa and Victor Hugo Cardenas criticized YPFB, accusing it of inefficiency.

+Mesa said, “No more industrialization in half measures without enough capital or technology, no more populism with YPFB.”

 The income the country received between 1993 and 2005 (When Mesa and Cardenas were VP) amounted to 3.5 billion dollars, whereas from 2006 to 2018, (as a nationalized company), income has amounted to over 38 billion dollars.
 The company is the country’s largest industry.